mattqdev/Excel2PDFCatalog/README.md

 ## 🛠️ Troubleshooting

-- Ensure image references in Excel match filenames in the provided folders.
+- Verify that image filenames referenced in Excel match actual files in the provided image folders.
+- If an image is missing, the generator logs a warning and continues (placeholder behavior depends on config).
-- If library errors occur, reinstall dependencies inside the active virtual environment.
+- Reinstall dependencies inside the active virtualenv if import errors occur.
-- Check the VS Code terminal/output for detailed error messages.
+- Check the VS Code terminal/output for full error traces when debugging.

 ## 🤝 Contributing

 Report bugs or suggest improvements by opening an Issue.
 Submit Pull Requests for new features or optimizations.
 Improve documentation and examples to help other users.

 ## 📌 Notes